Intrinsic persistent homology via density-based metric learning: Density-based Distance Learning

 \begin{example}[Eyeglasses] The effect of taking different values of $p$ for the sample Fermat distance $d_{\mathbb X_n,p}$ in the geometry of a manifold is illustrated below.
 Concretely, the \textit{eyeglasses} curve in $\RR^2$ uniformly sampled and perturbed with Gaussian noise is considered (see Figure \ref{fig:eyeglasses dist}).
 We compute the sample Fermat distance between each pair of points for a series of values of $p>1$ and embed the sampled points in $\RR^{2}$ in such a way that the Euclidean distance in the embedding reflects the Fermat distance, using the Multidimensional Scaling algorithm (MDS).
 As $p$ becomes larger, the geometry of the data overcomes the bottleneck region and it deforms into a circle.
-We also compute the Isomap embedding \cite{isomapproofs} in $\RR^2$ (that is, the MDS projection with an estimator of the inherited Riemannian distance based in the $k$-NN graph\footnote{Given $\XX_n\subset \RR^D$ and $k\in \NN$, the $k$ nearest neighbors ($k$-NN) graph $G_k$ is the (undirected) graph whose vertices are the points of $\XX_n$, and with an edge between $x$ and $y$ if $x$ is among the $k$ nearest neighbors of $y$ or vice-versa, in the sense of the Euclidean distance.
-The \textit{$k$-NN estimator} of the inherited geodesic distance is computed as $d_{\XX_n, k}(x,y) = \inf_\gamma \sum_{i=0}^r |x_{i+1}- x_i|$, where the infimum is taken over all paths $\gamma=(x_0, x_1, \dots, x_{r+1})$ in $G_k$ such that $x_0=x, x_{r+1}=y$.} as input distances).
+We also compute the Isomap embedding in $\RR^2$ posed in \cite{isomapproofs}.
+Recall that the Isomap embedding is the MDS projection with an estimator of the inherited Riemannian distance based in the $k$-NN graph as input distances \cite[see][Section 5] {isomapproofs}.
 Due to the noise near the bottleneck region, some points that are far in the sense of the inherited Riemannian distance become close in the distance estimated from the $k$-NN graph.
-Note that Isomap embedding is sensitive to noise, while with Fermat distance the points lying in low density regions are mapped to points that are far from the rest of the sample.
+Note that Isomap embedding is highly sensitive to noise, while with Fermat distance the points lying in low density regions are mapped to points that are far from the rest of the sample.
 The larger the power $p$, the stronger this effect.
-This feature allows Fermat distance to reconstruct the underlying topology of the manifold in the present case, even with noise.
+This feature allows Fermat distance to reconstruct the underlying topology of the manifold in the present case, even with noise, for a range of values of $p$.

 \end{example}